The Windows XP Service Pack 3 (SP3) upgrade hit Monday, and now comes word that XP may remain available for longer than expected.

-Microsoft has planned to discontinue XP on June 30, but CEO Steve Ballmer said
+Microsoft has planned to discontinue XP on June 30, but CEO Steve Ballmer said today at a news conference in Belgium that the company could extend that deadline.

 "XP will hit an end-of-life," he said, according to Reuters.
 "We have announced one.
 If customer feedback varies, we can always wake up smarter, but right now we have a plan for end-of-life for new XP shipments."